 You may not currently know anyone or have anyone in your family that is gluten free or suffering from celiac disease.
-But I can pretty much guarantee that if you don’t know someone now, you will.
+I can pretty much guarantee that if you don’t know someone now, you will.

 In trying to replicate family favorite foods for Cali I have found breads to be the biggest challenge.
 While she was home we wanted to have biscuits one night.
 For Jim and I, I had some frozen biscuits in the freezer but I wanted Cali to be able to enjoy one too.
 So I set out on a quest to make a nice flaky biscuit for her.

-I had experimented with several different recipes in the past and never found one that was quite right.
-With a little more experimenting last week we found a recipe that was pretty good.
 It will never be the same as a big, fat, flaky, fluffy buttermilk biscuit made with white flour but we were able to make a biscuit that was flaky and flavorful.

 I used the Gluten Free Flour Mix I have shared on the blog as the base for this recipe.
 You can also use your favorite gluten free flour mix but results may vary.

 Because Cali is also dairy free I used almond milk in the recipe but otherwise I would use buttermilk.
-Dough made with gluten free flours always has a bit of a different texture and can be a bit sticker.
+Dough made with gluten free flours always has a bit of a different texture and can be a bit stickier.
 Just add enough flour that it is manageable and not too sticky to work with.

 Roll the dough out to about a 1/2 inch thick.